chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 * Search folders
 * Display number of items assigned to each folder
 * Support for right-to-left languages
+* Doesn't alter your content’s permalinks or hierarchy giving you the freedom to organize your pages, posts, and custom post types any way you want independently of your site’s structure

 = Dynamic Folders =
 Dynamic folders let you to filter pages (and custom post types) by things like date or author.
 You can even browse pages or custom post types by other categories that are assigned to the post type.
 The handy "Unassigned Items" dynamic folder shows you items that haven't been assigned to a folder yet and the "Page Hierarchy" folder lets you browse your pages as if each parent page were a folder.
 Dynamic folders are generated on the fly which means you don’t have to do anything; simply install the plugin and enable dynamic folders for the post types you want on the Wicked Folders settings page.
 See the screenshots section for an example.